ralseghayer/ralseghayer.github.io/content/testimonies.md

 +++
-title = "Anonymous Students' Reviews"
+title = "Anonymized Students' Reviews"
 +++

-## Selected Anonymous Students' Reviews
+## Selected Anonymized Students' Reviews

 > "He is ready to help anytime.
 He was very patient and explained very clearly.
 Helped me to understand the material.
 Answered to all my questions.
 Very professional!!!" **~CS1555 student**